 I have already confirmed thru the 50hz rolling screen that it creates a PAL version game save separate of the NTSC game save version.
 Weird that both saves have identical file names and icons, each region game recognizing their own game save file.

-I'll post an update to the Playstation PAL NTSC Conversion Guide
+I posted an update to the Playstation PAL NTSC Conversion Guide

-, once I get PAL Alien Hominid
+, PAL Alien Hominid

-converted to NTSC.
+is easily converted to converted to NTSC.
 Very strange someone would trade this PAL version in, any PAL game is rare in the U.S. NTSC region.
 So Gamestop does test traded in games?

 This find rates up there up the with the two Rare Dual Analog Controllers

 I came across!